• Toothpaste

 Glycerin keeps toothpaste moist, creamy, smooth, and improves the flavor.
 However, it also leaves teeth coated and clogged with glycerin.
 This is potentially quite harmful!

 Teeth are in a constant state of mineral flux.
 When we eat, drink, or even brush, minerals are lost.
 During unused downtimes, and given proper help with vitamins such as vitamin K2 and minerals such as magnesium, teeth will replenish their minerals.
-But they can't if they're clogged with glycerin after brushing.
+But they can't if the delivery system (microscopic dentinal tubules) is clogged with glycerin after brushing.

-The longer teeth are coated with glycerin, the less their ability to replenish their minerals.
+The longer teeth are coated with glycerin, the lower their overall ability to replenish minerals becomes.
 This means the more you brush with toothpaste, the weaker and more sensitive your teeth may be.
-In fact, not only does a lower mineral content make teeth more sensitive, it also makes them more vulnerable to forming cavities!
+In fact, not only does a lower mineral content make teeth more sensitive, it also makes them more vulnerable to forming cavities.

 Glycerin is often made using cringeworthy chemical processes.
 Further, the glycerin coating on teeth can even accumulate more plaque.